 “I'm trying to keep abortion away from Ireland,” repeats Dennis, churning out the slogan being yelled by stern older men behind him.
 “If [a woman] doesn't want a child, there's obvious steps she can take to not have a child.”
 Like what?
 “Well, for example, abstinence,” he says, looking down at me uncomfortably.
 “Purity before marriage.”
 What about sexual equality?
 Dennis is blushing, despite the cold.
 “Well, I'm here against abortion.
 I wouldn't have anything to say to that.”

 It's illegal for a woman to have an abortion under almost any circumstances in both Northern Ireland and the Republic of Ireland, even if she might die in the delivery room.
-Every year, thousands of women with crisis pregnancies scrape together the money to travel overseas to have abortions – and that’s if they’re lucky.
-If they’re unlucky – immigrants, shift-workers or too poor to afford a red-eye Ryanair flight to London – the only options are to take black-market abortion pills or be forced to give birth.
-Right now, members of the Irish parliament are trying to push through legislation to allow women to have abortions if they’re at risk of suicide, but the Catholic hard-right are fighting back.
+Every year, thousands of women with crisis pregnancies scrape together the money to travel overseas to have abortions—and that’s if they’re lucky.
+If they’re unlucky—immigrants, shift workers… anyone who is too poor to afford a red-eye Ryanair flight to London—the only options are to take black-market abortion pills or be forced to give birth.
+Right now, members of the Irish Parliament are trying to push through legislation that would allow women to have abortions if they’re at risk of suicide, but the Catholic hard-right are fighting back.

 A protest against Ireland's abortion laws in Dublin after the death of Savita Halappanavar.

-Suddenly the grisly reality of women being forced to go through months of pregnancy and painful labour, begging to have dead babies removed from their bodies and sometimes dying in pain has a name and a face.
+Suddenly the grisly reality of women being forced to go through months of pregnancy and painful labor, begging to have dead babies removed from their bodies and sometimes dying in pain, has a name and face.
 Vigils have been held for Savita across Ireland.
 Pro-choice marches are being held in a country where calling yourself "pro-choice" is still a risk to your job and your safety.
 Answers are being demanded from the government, and now the government is being forced to listen.

 Something is changing in Ireland.
-For women across the country, shame and intimidation are no longer quite enough to stop them from speaking out about abortion, about contraception and about sexual equality.
+For women across the country, shame and intimidation are no longer quite enough to stop them from speaking out about abortion, contraception, and sexual equality.
 A majority of the population now agrees, according to the latest polls, that the laws need to be relaxed.
-In response, Ireland’s pro-life movement, backed by big money from the United States, has poured its energies into a massive propaganda campaign, informing women that if they have abortions they will go mad, get breast cancer, kill themselves or, with any luck, all three.
+In response, Ireland’s "pro-life" movement, backed by big money from the United States, has poured its energies into a massive propaganda campaign, informing women that if they have abortions they will go insane, get breast cancer, kill themselves, or, with any luck, all three.

-Rebecca tells me that opposition to abortion in all circumstances is “a value that's held deeply by Irish people”.
-She is quite correct that in both the Republic and the North, and on both sides of the sectarian divide, anti-choice proselytising is one issue where religious men in positions of power find common cause.
+Rebecca tells me that opposition to abortion in all circumstances is “a value that's held deeply by Irish people.”
+She is quite correct that in both the Republic and the North, and on both sides of the sectarian divide, antichoice proselytizing is one issue where religious men in positions of power find common cause.
 “In the North, where in previous years there would have been conflict between Catholics and Protestants, this is the one thing they both agree on,” says Rebecca.
-Her broad lipglossed smile seems to indicate that this is a good thing.
+Her broad lip-glossed smile seems to indicate that this is a good thing.

-Some of the more extreme pro-life campaign groups make exceptions for pregnancies that are the result of rape, reasoning in their generous, Christian way that women who didn't want to have sex in the first place should not be punished by being forced to carry a child to term.
-Even that, however, is too liberal for Ireland’s Youth Defence.
-“Rape is a horrific crime”, says Rebecca, “but even though that child is conceived in a non-ideal situation, two wrongs don't make a right.”
+Some pro-life campaign groups make exceptions for pregnancies that are the result of rape, reasoning in their generous, Christian way that women who didn't want to have sex in the first place should not be punished by being forced to carry a child to term.
+Even that, however, is too liberal for Ireland’s Youth Defence movement.
+“Rape is a horrific crime,” says Rebecca, “but even though that child is conceived in a non-ideal situation, two wrongs don't make a right.”

 The smile seems to be sprayed on to her face, but it doesn’t reach her eyes.
-Although they claim to represent a broad, grassroots movement against abortion, most of the pro-life groups operating out of Ireland list the same address as their base of operations.
-That address is 6A, Capel Street, Dublin – a building called Life House.
-Its facade is the colour of arterial blood.
+Although they claim to represent a broad, grassroots movement against abortion, most of the "pro-life" groups operating out of Ireland list the same address as their base of operations.
+That address is 6A, Capel Street, Dublin—a building called the Life House.
+Its facade is the color of arterial blood.

 In a hotel lobby in downtown Dublin, six pro-choice activists are distracted by a baby.
-Little Ailbhe Redmond is four weeks old and freshly-baked, blinking and wriggling as she is passed from hand to hand by a bunch of excited young women who spend their free time being called baby killers by the Catholic right.
-Ailbhe’s mum, Sinead Redmond of Choice Ireland, was new to activism when she started an online campaign against pro-life propaganda this August.
+Little Ailbhe Redmond is four weeks old, freshly-baked and blinking and wriggling as she is passed from hand to hand by a bunch of excited young women who spend their free time being called baby killers by the Catholic right.
+Ailbhe’s mom, Sinead Redmond of Choice Ireland, was new to activism when she started an online campaign against pro-life propaganda this August.

-Since then, over the course of a lot of rainy marches and a reeking heap of harassment, the women of Choice Ireland have become, amongst other things, good mates, and these women need all the friends they can get.
-Pro-choice activists in Ireland face targeted retribution – harassment of a kind that feminist activists in many other countries would struggle to comprehend.
+Since then, over the course of a lot of rainy marches and a reeking heap of harassment, the women of Choice Ireland have become, among other things, good friends, and these women need all the friends they can get.
+Pro-choice activists in Ireland face targeted retribution—harassment of a kind that feminist activists in many other countries would struggle to comprehend.

 Many have been individually targeted by right-wing groups.
-Over four days in Dublin, I spoke to women who had been followed home, had phone-calls tipping off their employers about their politics and made to fear for their jobs, and had graphic hate-mail and death threats delivered to their homes and the homes of their families.
-The favourite flavour of hyper-religious hate-mail is the delivery of a set of rosary beads in an unmarked package, which seems an odd message to send: "Jesus knows where you live."
+Over four days in Dublin, I spoke to women who had been followed home, had phone calls tipping off their employers about their politics and been made to fear for their jobs, and had graphic hate mail and death threats delivered to their homes and the homes of their families.
+The favorite flavor of hyperreligious hate mail is the delivery of a set of rosary beads in an unmarked package, which seems an odd message to send: "Jesus knows where you live."

-Sinead Redmond got a rosary whose individual beads were carved to look like foetuses in pain.
-She unhooks herself to breastfeed Ailbhe as she tells me, “Being pregnant made me so much more pro-choice.
-It brought it home to me how barbaric it is to force a woman to go through pregnancy, never mind labour.
+Sinead Redmond got a rosary whose individual beads were carved to look like fetuses in pain.
+She unhooks herself to breast-feed Ailbhe as she tells me, “Being pregnant made me so much more pro-choice.
+It brought it home to me how barbaric it is to force a woman to go through pregnancy, never mind labor.

 Photo by Andrew Flood.